Vyral/joe-mendoza-podcast/_posts/2018-10-30-retire-in-3-to-5-years-by-investing-in-multi-family-property.md

 {% include youtube.html %}

 Welcome back to another episode of “Real Estate Raw.”
-Michael Blank is today’s guest, and he’s an absolute guru when it comes to real estate investing--specifically, investing in multi-family property.
+Michael Blank is today’s guest, and he’s an absolute guru when it comes to real estate investing–specifically, investing in multi-family property.

 **In our discussion we cover a variety of important topics, so once again I’ve provided timestamps of the video above so you can jump ahead to the section(s) that interest you the most:**